HekaPoly/Classification/Modele_prediction/Modele_regression/ConvNet/README.md

 [comment]: <> (TODO: faire quelque chose de plus cute)

-We propose a convnet deeplearning network using electromencephatographic(EEG) data as input to predict the angle of different motors.
-These motors will be the main driving unit for an exosquelletton to help people attain with dysmorphie musculaire.
+We propose a convnet deeplearning network using Electromyography(EMG) data as input to predict the angle of different motors.
+These motors will be the main driving unit for an exoskeleton to help people suffering from muscular dystrophy.

 ## Datasets
 ### Open dataset